Asset Management One Co. Ltd. Sells 1,780 Shares of The Cigna Group (NYSE:CI)

 Asset Management One Co.
-Ltd. cut its position in The Cigna Group (NYSE:CI – Free Report) by 1.5% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 117,911 shares of the health services provider’s stock after selling 1,780 shares during the quarter.
+Ltd. reduced its position in shares of The Cigna Group (NYSE:CI – Free Report) by 1.5% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 117,911 shares of the health services provider’s stock after selling 1,780 shares during the period.
 Asset Management One Co.
-Ltd.’s holdings in The Cigna Group were worth $33,731,000 at the end of the most recent reporting period.
+Ltd.’s holdings in The Cigna Group were worth $33,731,000 as of its most recent filing with the Securities and Exchange Commission.

 Other institutional investors have also added to or reduced their stakes in the company.
-Fairfield Bush & CO. bought a new stake in The Cigna Group in the 2nd quarter valued at $28,000.
-Optimum Investment Advisors lifted its position in shares of The Cigna Group by 110.0% during the 3rd quarter.
-Optimum Investment Advisors now owns 105 shares of the health services provider’s stock valued at $30,000 after acquiring an additional 55 shares during the period.
-Householder Group Estate & Retirement Specialist LLC bought a new stake in shares of The Cigna Group during the 3rd quarter valued at $33,000.
-Activest Wealth Management bought a new stake in shares of The Cigna Group during the 2nd quarter valued at $34,000.
-Finally, MBM Wealth Consultants LLC bought a new stake in shares of The Cigna Group during the 4th quarter valued at $36,000.
+Osaic Holdings Inc. boosted its holdings in The Cigna Group by 24.8% in the second quarter.
+Osaic Holdings Inc. now owns 85,852 shares of the health services provider’s stock valued at $19,853,000 after acquiring an additional 17,044 shares during the last quarter.
+TimesSquare Capital Management LLC bought a new stake in The Cigna Group in the second quarter valued at approximately $645,000.
+Princeton Global Asset Management LLC boosted its holdings in The Cigna Group by 5.1% in the second quarter.
+Princeton Global Asset Management LLC now owns 2,656 shares of the health services provider’s stock valued at $745,000 after acquiring an additional 128 shares during the last quarter.
+Aristotle Atlantic Partners LLC boosted its holdings in The Cigna Group by 24.3% in the second quarter.
+Aristotle Atlantic Partners LLC now owns 112,541 shares of the health services provider’s stock valued at $31,579,000 after acquiring an additional 22,014 shares during the last quarter.
+Finally, Activest Wealth Management bought a new stake in The Cigna Group in the second quarter valued at approximately $34,000.
 85.32% of the stock is currently owned by institutional investors.

 The business also recently declared a quarterly dividend, which was paid on Thursday, December 21st.
-Shareholders of record on Wednesday, December 6th were given a $1.23 dividend.
-The ex-dividend date was Tuesday, December 5th.
-This represents a $4.92 dividend on an annualized basis and a dividend yield of 1.64%.
-The Cigna Group’s dividend payout ratio (DPR) is presently 27.75%.
+Investors of record on Wednesday, December 6th were given a dividend of $1.23 per share.
+The ex-dividend date of this dividend was Tuesday, December 5th.
+This represents a $4.92 annualized dividend and a yield of 1.64%.
+The Cigna Group’s payout ratio is 27.75%.

 The Cigna Group, together with its subsidiaries, provides insurance and related products and services in the United States.
 Its Evernorth Health Services segment provides a range of coordinated and point solution health services, including pharmacy benefits, home delivery pharmacy, specialty pharmacy, distribution, and care delivery and management solutions to health plans, employers, government organizations, and health care providers.